-Assemblies range from their size to the number and kind of materials used in building them.
-Structural engineers have the ability to assess the design of any particular structure with regard to these aspects.
+Buildings and other structures vary in size and in the materials used for building them.
+Structural engineers can assess the design of any particular structure with regard to these aspects.
 In so doing, they consider every facet of a building project’s parameters.
-They work with the other designers, as well as planners and architects, to figure out the safest and most efficient ways to construct the “insides” of the property in question.
-These “insides” are often referred to as the “bones and muscles” of a building.
-Like the skeleton of a human being, these support structures—steel beams, lumber, drywall, and other materials—have to work in concert with one another.
-They do this in order to maintain the shape and form of the development, whatever it might be.
+They work with other designers, as well as planners and architects, to figure out the safest and most efficient ways to construct the supporting framework of the structure in question.
+This framework is often referred to as the “bones and muscles” of a building.
+Like the skeleton of a human being, these support structures—steel beams, lumber, drywall, and other materials—have to work in concert.
+They do this in order to maintain the shape and form of the structure, whatever it might be.

+Structural engineers are the people who do the calculations needed to make the designs of architectural design freelancers and others actually work.
 Think of it in terms of the overarching chronology of a construction project, regardless of scope or type.
-Architects and designers plan out the building or structure before construction can begin.
-General contractors see to it that the designs and plans come to fruition during construction.
-Structural design work is arguably the most critical aspect of any construction job, because, in a way, it is the work that makes sure all the rest ultimately carries on.
+First, architects and designers plan out the building or structure.
+Then, structure engineers work to ensure the design is structural sound before construction even begins.
+Finally, general contractors see to it that the plans come to fruition during construction.
+Structural design work is considered the most critical aspect of any construction job.
+In a way, it is the work that makes sure all the rest ultimately happens at all.

 Anything that goes into the structure needs to be safeguarded against collapse or failure.
 This goes for everything from the foundation to the roof and so much more.
 Any building that requires concrete, steel, wood, fiberglass—indeed, any material at all—needs a structural engineer.
 They make sure it all fits together into a perfect puzzle with no missing pieces and nothing out of place.
 All parts of the structure must be structurally sound; a soft foundation can bring the whole building down.